motech99/pass-the-pigs/README.md

 6. If you reach 100 points or more, you win the game!
 7. The game continues until a player reaches the winning score.

 Remember, don't get too greedy and risk losing your accumulated points by rolling a one.
-Good luck and enjoy playing Pass the Pigs!
+Good luck and enjoy playing <span style="color:pink">**Pass the Pigs!**</span>

 ## Attributions